Parasol Stars: Relation to other games

 The game's subtitle is The Story of Bubble Bobble III, which was also used as the subtitle for Bubble Memories, released in arcades in 1995.
 Bubble Memories is a prequel (given the "Memories" part of the name) to the 1994 game Bubble Symphony, which was released as Bubble Bobble 2 in some countries.
 Nonetheless, Rainbow Islands is indeed the sequel to the original Bubble Bobble, even though said sequel doesn't retain the gameplay from the first.
 Since Bubble Memories was released years after Parasol Stars, it may be a retcon in which Parasol Stars never happened, whereby after the events of Rainbow Islands, the humans Bubby and Bobby are once again transformed into the bubble dragons Bubblun and Bobblun.
 However, it's also possible that Parasol Stars could be a side story, or "gaiden" to the series occurring after Rainbow Islands, but before Bubble Memories.
 The game has also been released as Parasol Stars: Rainbow Islands II, such as on the NES.

 Musical reference

-Much like Rainbow Islands used The Wizard of Ozs song "Somewhere Over the Rainbow", also Parasol Stars made a reference to a well known song in its soundtrack.
-The game's boss fight music is a variation of the 1989 summer hit "Lambada" by the French-Brazilian pop group Kaoma.
+Much like Rainbow Islands used The Wizard of Ozs song "Somewhere Over the Rainbow", Parasol Stars also made a reference to a well known song in its soundtrack.
+The game's boss fight music is a variation of the 1989 hit "Lambada" by the French-Brazilian pop group Kaoma.

 Reception

 CU Amiga praised the game, giving it 95% and a "Super Star".
 Amiga Power was a little less enthusiastic, giving it 88%.

-Entertainment Weekly picked the game as the #15 greatest game available in 1991, saying: "This one's even more fun to play than it is to describe: Bubby (or Bobby when two play simultaneously) uses his umbrella to flick bizarre meanies across the screen and turn them into pieces of cake, apples, mushrooms, etc., which he then gobbles up in order to earn points".
+Entertainment Weekly named Parasol Stars the 15th greatest game available in 1991, saying: "This one's even more fun to play than it is to describe: Bubby (or Bobby when two play simultaneously) uses his umbrella to flick bizarre meanies across the screen and turn them into pieces of cake, apples, mushrooms, etc., which he then gobbles up in order to earn points".